dmpratt/mslearn-synapse/Instructions/Labs/15-Load-Data-into-Data-Warehouse.md

 ## Optimize Load Performance

-After loading new data into the data warehouse, it's a good idea to rebuild the table columnstore indexes and update statistics on commonly queried columns.
+After loading new data into the data warehouse, it's a a recommended [best practice](https://learn.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-tables-statistics) to rebuild the table columnstore indexes and update statistics on commonly queried columns.

 The following example rebuilds all indexes on the DimProduct table.